opencitations/heritrace/README.md

   * `shouldBeDisplayed`: Whether to show the property
   * `inputType`: Type of input field ("text", "textarea", "date", "tag", etc.)
   * `supportsSearch`: Whether this field should enable search functionality
+  * `minCharsForSearch`: Minimum number of characters required before triggering a search (e.g., 4 for text fields, 3 for shorter fields like identifiers)
+  * `searchTarget`: Specifies whether to search the element itself ("self") or its parent ("parent").
+For example:
+    * "self" for properties where we want to search the actual element (e.g., title, journal)
+    * "parent" for properties where we want to search the parent element (e.g., identifiers)
   * `fetchValueFromQuery`: SPARQL query for retrieving and formatting values
   * `intermediateRelation`: For properties that use intermediate nodes (like RoleInTime)
     * `class`: The class of the intermediate node